-Read on below for some tips on how to craft your perfect answer.
-A little forethought before going into the interview will set you up for a killer response that brings you one step closer to landing the job.
+This may seem like an impossible question, but don’t panic.
+Read below for some tips on how to craft the perfect answer.
+A little forethought before going into the interview will set you up for an impressive response that brings you one step closer to landing the job.

-By asking where you see yourself in five years, they’re trying to gauge your passion and commitment to the job at hand.
+By asking where you see yourself in five years, interviewers are trying to gauge your passion and commitment to the job at hand.

-They don’t want to waste all their resources on an employee who will leave six months to a year later and be forced to start the process all over again.
+The hiring process occupies a lot of time and energy for a company.
+They don’t want to waste these resources on an employee who will leave six months to a year from now, forcing them to start the process all over again.

-Employers are also looking for employees who are motivated and proactive.
-If your long-term career goals align with their company, then you’re much more likely to invest in the job that you have.
+Employers are also seeking employees who are motivated and proactive.
+If your long-term career goals align with their company, then you’re much more likely to invest in the job you have.

 The Interviewer’s Perspective